ROUND DANCING — CHOREOGRAPHED BALLROOM

 1a,2,3a,4;

 In closed position, facing line of dance, step forward on the lead foot (woman back).
-On the "a" count, step side R turning LF 1/8, take partial weight, and push back onto the lead foot.
+On the "a" count, step side R turning LF 1/8, take partial weight, and push back toward the lead foot.
 On "2," actually recover onto that lead foot again.
 Second half of figure: fwd/sd trn, rec; Instead of a forward step, you may cross in front (woman behind); end facing line with slight progression over the figure.
+May be danced in other positions and facing directions.

 Notice the characteristic action on each "a" count.
 You are stepping to the side and pushing back onto the previous foot.
 Bota Fogos are sometimes referred to as "pushies."